 History of the Women's & Gender Studies Program at UNI

-Through the direction of Dr. Victoria DeFransisco, Dr. Annette Lynch, Dr. Susan Hill, Dr. Cynthia Goatley, and Dr. Phyllis Baker from the late 1990s and into the new century, the Women's Studies program was extremely active.
+Through the direction of Drs.
+Victoria DeFrancisco, Annette Lynch, Susan Hill, Cynthia Goatley, and Phyllis Baker from the late 1990s and into the new century, the Women's Studies program was extremely active.
 Students from the program visited Beijing and Washington D.C.
 Inspired by the conversations at the UNI's Beijing conference on women, students at UNI participated in an interactive national satellite conference to determine the direction of the struggle for women's rights.
 The program saw the series of "Women on Fridays," which provided a forum for discussion and community.
 In October 2000, the University of Northern Iowa Women's Studies program was awarded a $500,000 grant from the U.S. Department of Justice to fund a 20-month project establishing proactive programs to reduce violence against women on campus.
 The programs focused on prevention rather than victim services.
 The programming established two staff positions that proactively focused on preventing gender-based violence.
 The project was initiated by former Women's Studies graduate student Amymarie Moser who approached Women's Studies Director, Annette Lynch, with a series of ideas about how violence could be prevented on the UNI campus.
 Many of those ideas made their way into the grant proposal.
-Dr. Lynch added the emphasis on working with men.
+Dr. Lynch added the emphasis on working with men, which continues today.
 The lists of accomplishments go on.